tmurakam/mb-ormapper/README.md

 How to use : for iOS
 --------------------

-At first, generate database instance and register as a singleton.
+At first, get singleton instance of database and open database.

-    Database *db = [Database new];
+    Database *db = [Database instance];
-    [Database setInstance:db];

-Then call 'open' to create and load a database, call 'migrate' to create and migrate tables.

     [db open:@"MyDatabase.db"];

+Then call 'migrate' method of a model class to create and migrate tables.
+For example, model class name is Person:

-    [db migrate];
+    [Person migrate];

 To load data use 'finder' methods.
 These methods returns NSMutableArray array of a model entities.

+    NSMutableArray *people = [Person find_all];

-To load specified record, use 'find(int pid)' method.
+To load specified record, use find:(int)pid method.

+    Person *person = [Person find:1];

 To save a record, just call 'save' method of the model.